Thiagojm/RngKitPSG/README.md

 # Supported Hardware:

 1- TrueRNG and TrueRNGPro (https://ubld.it/);
-2- Bitbabbler Black and White (http://www.bitbabbler.org/what.html).
+2- Bitbabbler Black and White (http://www.bitbabbler.org/what.html);
+3- No Hardware: Pseudo RNG (using Python Secrets Module).

 # Installation